UffizziCloud/uffizzi-cluster-operator/docs/UffizziCluster.md

 1. **CLI**: The Command-Line Interface (CLI) is used by users to interact with the Uffizzi application.
 It calls the Uffizzi app API to create an Uffizzi cluster.

-2. **App**: The Uffizzi app receives requests from the CLI and communicates with the Uffizzi controller to initiate the creation of a new Uffizzi cluster.
+2. **App**: The Uffizzi app receives requests from the CLI and communicates with the Uffizzi controller to create a new Uffizzi cluster.

-3. **Controller**: The Uffizzi controller is responsible for managing the lifecycle of Uffizzi clusters.
+3. **Controller**: The Uffizzi controller manages the lifecycle of Uffizzi clusters.
 When notified by the app about a new cluster, it creates an `UffizziCluster` resource and monitors its status for updates.

 4. **UffizziCluster**: The `UffizziCluster` resource represents an individual cluster within the Uffizzi system.
-It is created by the controller and contains information about the desired state and status of the cluster.
+The controller creates it and contains information about the desired state and status of the cluster.

 5. **UffizziClusterOperator**: The UffizziClusterOperator component reconciles on the `UffizziCluster` resource.
 It interacts with the HelmReleaseCRD to create HelmReleases with vCluster definitions.

 6. **HelmReleaseCRD**: The HelmReleaseCRD (Custom Resource Definition) defines the structure of the HelmRelease resource.
 It is used to create HelmReleases that define the desired state of the vCluster resources.

 7. **HelmController**: The HelmController continuously monitors the HelmRelease resources.
 Once a HelmRelease for a vCluster is created, the HelmController creates all the resources specified in the Helm chart.
-These resources have an owner reference set to the HelmRelease, establishing the relationship between them.
+These resources have an owner reference set to the HelmRelease, establishing their relationship.

 8. **vCluster**: The vCluster resources are created by the HelmController and owned by the corresponding HelmRelease CR.
 They represent the virtual clusters managed by Uffizzi.